CCDirectLink/CLS/proposals/1/standardLibrary.md

 **Version 1.0.0**
 **Stage: preload**

-An API that manages hooks other than `ig.Class.inject`
+An API that manages hooks other than `ig.Class#inject`

 ### func